-Note: Using any Manhole requires that cryptography and pyasn1 be installed.
+Note: Using any Manhole requires that pycrypto and pyasn1 be installed.
 These are not part of the normal Buildbot dependencies.

 manhole.AuthorizedKeysManhole You construct this with the name of a file that contains one SSH public key per line, just like ~/.ssh/authorized_keys.
 If you provide a non-absolute filename, it will be interpreted relative to the buildmaster's base directory.
-You must also specify a directory which contains an SSH host key for the Manhole server.

 manhole.PasswordManhole This one accepts SSH connections but asks for a username and password when authenticating.
 It accepts only one such pair.
-You must also specify a directory which contains an SSH host key for the Manhole server.